© millerstown.org 2026

 There is no end to the ways that MCSI has helped to

-improve and make a good community even better, and
+improve and make a good community even better, and the

-over the years a debt of gratitude.
+the years a debt of gratitude.
 The group is seeking

-interested citizens in the area to join them on their Board
+interested citizens in the area to join them on their Board of

-of Directors or just as volunteers with their projects.
+Directors or just as volunteers with their projects.
 They

 meet the 4th Thursday of each month, (no meeting in

-December), at the Millerstown Borough building at the
+December), at the Millerstown Borough building at the end

-communicate with the group's president, Curt Black, at
+the group's president, Curt Black, at 717-589-3598 or by e-

 About Millerstown Community Success, Inc. - MCSI

-In August, 2003, discussions began to take place
+In August, 2003, discussions began to take place regarding

-approaches into town, as well.
-Local resident Curt Black
+into town, as well.
+Local resident Curt Black saw a need and

-saw a need and a purpose for both visual and physical
+a purpose for both visual and physical improvements, and

 calls, got a strong response from other townspeople.
+Many

-and the following ideas have been or will be
+and the following ideas have been or will be implemented.

-to obtain grants and funding for community projects and
+funding for community projects and improvements.
+The

-improvements.
-The present committee now consists of
+present committee now consists of the following volunteers

 Curt Black, President